Skip to main content

 Multi-Agent Sessions

 Sessions are especially useful for multi-agent workflows where several agents collaborate on a single request.
-Pass the same session_id to each agent:
+Decorate each agent with @observe and pass the same session_id at call time:

 session_id = generate_session_id()